jacobxperez/rams/CONTRIBUTING.md

 1. Identify the essential
 2. Eliminate the rest

-These two principles, identify the essential and eliminate the rest form the foundation of this project.
+These two principles, identifying the essential and eliminate the rest form the foundation of this project.

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.